 If it comes to open-source projects, almost every Python framework is maintained by the open source community - it’s possible to help with the development of Django, Flask, OpenCV and many more.

-Python is evolving as a language and gaining more popularity every year.
+Python is evolving as a programming language and gaining more popularity every year.
 All that makes it easier to source and hire talented Python developers who add value to fintech or finance projects.
 Organizations that invest in solutions made with Python can be sure that their technology is stable and not going to become obsolete anytime soon.

 Python comes in handy in a broad range of applications.
 Here are the most popular uses of the language in the financial services industry.